blockdeep/pallet-collator-staking/README.md

 - Stakers must select wisely the candidates they want to deposit the stake on, hence determining the best possible candidates that are likely to become collators.
 - Rewards are proportionally distributed among collators and stakers when the session ends.
     - Collators receive an exclusive percentage of them for collating.
 This is configurable.
     - Stakers receive the remaining proportionally to the amount staked in a given collator.

 ### Staking

-Any account in the parachain can deposit a stake on a given candidate so that he gets access to staking rewards proportional to the blocks produced by the selected candidate.
+Any account in the parachain can deposit a stake on a given candidate so that it gets access to staking rewards proportional to the blocks produced by the selected candidate.

 ### Un-staking

-When a user or candidate wishes to unstake, there is a delay: the staker will have to wait for a given number of blocks before their funds are unlocked.
+When a staker wishes to unstake, there is a delay: the staker will have to wait for a given number of blocks before their funds are unlocked.
 No rewards are given during this delay period.

 ### Auto Compounding